DrishtiRajai/Wordpress-Developer-Showcase/README.md

 ## 🎯 Why I’m on GitHub Now

 Although I’ve used Git + GitHub in internships and teams, I focused more on delivery than maintaining public repos.
-I’m now actively contributing to the **open-source WordPress ecosystem** and learning in public.
+I’m now actively bringing and organizing my work on GitHub and learning in public.